Ekaiman/Rancid_Tomatillos/README.md

 <!-- # Code Architecture
 If you want to know more about our code architecture, [click here](https://gist.github.com/Ekaiman/f0c6022e295921a810e7531a4d38f9b0). -->

+# Learning Goals
+- Build a multipage application with React
+- Use Router with React

 # Challenges and Wins
 This was our first time building an application in React, rather than Vanillas JS.
 It was a breath of fresh air to create something that allowed for reusable components.
 Learning how to test with cypress that was a challenge we would like to work on.